glyph/Fritter/docs/persistence.rst

 calls removed and any new calls added.

-Fritter provides a function, :py:func:`fritter.persistent.json.schedulerAtPath`, which does most of this work for you, returning a contextmanager that either loads or creates a :py:class:`Scheduler <fritter.scheduler.Scheduler>`.
+Fritter provides a function, :py:func:`fritter.persistent.jsonable.schedulerAtPath`, which does most of this work for you, returning a contextmanager that either loads or creates a :py:class:`Scheduler <fritter.scheduler.Scheduler>`.

 .. literalinclude:: json_basic_reminder.py